Hikone Travel Tips

 Getting around

-In Hikone, you can reach the castle with a 15–20 minute walk from Hikone Station along the main road.
-Most other attractions are also located near the castle and are easy to explore on foot.
-If you prefer, taxis are readily available right in front of the station.
+In Hikone, the castle is about a 15–20 minute walk from Hikone Station along the main road.
+Many of the town’s other attractions are also located near the castle and are easy to explore on foot.
+If you prefer not to walk, taxis are available just outside the station.

 Read more